 Pannonia Bio impacts the Hungarian economy, both directly and indirectly.
-A 2015 study (link to Hetfa) found these to be positive both at regional and sectoral level.
+A study (click to watch) found these to be positive both at regional and sectoral level.
 Direct impacts are through employment, exports, taxation, value added and income generation across the supply chain.
 Indirect impacts come from the increased income for suppliers, the multiplier effect of expenditures and the creation of additional demand in the economy.

 Pannonia Bio’s cumulative impact on Hungarian GDP is projected to be over €1bn over 10 years.
 Estimates of employment creation are in excess of 5,000 jobs and tax revenue increases over €200m.
 The annual indirect impact of Pannonia Bio varies between €20m to €100m, depending on demand.
 The Hungarian agricultural sector is impacted particularly by driving innovation, efficiency, yield improvements and more demand for agricultural equipment and technology.